 10 Best Places to Photograph Beijing

-Beijing is is an amazing city.
+Beijing is an amazing city.
 It is old and young, traditional and modern.
 It always has endless things to explore.
 With so many beautiful places, Beijing is a paradise for photographers.
-Whatever you are interested in architecture, culture, people or even nature. you will find all of then in
+No matter if you are interested in architecture, culture, people or even nature. you will find all of them in Beijing.

 1. The Forbidden City 故宫

 The buildings of The Forbidden City are very beautiful.
-I advise you to take photos on non-holidays, when there are less people.
-Only in this way can you appreciate the dignity and majesty of the royal palace and have chance to take more good photos.
+I advise you to take photos on non-holidays when there are less people.
+Only in this way can you appreciate the dignity and majesty of the royal palace and have chance to take more beautiful photos.

 2. Houhai Lake & Nearby Hutong Area 后海及胡同

 In the afternoon you can walk around the Houhai Lake and nearby Hutongs where you can explore local history and culture.
 The narrow alley named Hutong is full of specialty shops selling red badges, red books, shadow figures and a lot of other funny souvenirs.
 At sundown you can shoot the sunset at Yinding Bridge.
 When getting dark you can walk along Lotus Bar Street to shoot the night scene: nightclubs, lights, red lanterns of the boat, etc.

 3. Cuandixia Village 爨底下村